Braas Monier Building Group: Technical Centre

 Braas Monier operates a so-called Technical Centre for research and development with locations in Heusenstamm near Frankfurt/Main, Germany, and in Crawley in the South of London, UK, where new and existing products are being developed and tested.
-Here, geologists, material scientists, chemists, physics, product designers and engineers work together in interdisciplinary teams.
+Here, geologists, material scientists, chemists, physicists, product designers and engineers work together in interdisciplinary teams.
 Products are subject to tests for handling, wind load, fire behaviour, weather resistance and ventilation.
 Thousands of product samples are placed for regular review in the company's own weathering stations in eight countries all over the world in order to simulate their behaviour under different climates.

 Wind tunnel

 A wind tunnel, located at the Technical Centre in Heusenstamm, is able to simulate extreme weather conditions which typically arise only every 50 years.
 Fans, sprinkling nozzles and a hydraulic system for changing the roof pitch help to test the products in four weather scenarios.
 Tests will be run until water leaks from the bottom of the roof and thus the maximum load has been determined.
 Products which have been tested successfully are – for instance by Braas Germany – being issued with a 30-year-guarantee for the material and an additional 30-year-guarantee for frost resistance.